-Consumer stocks were higher Friday with shares of consumer
+Consumer stocks were moderately higher with shares of consumer

 consumer discretionary firms in the S&P 500 were ahead about